MrStanislavTodorov/data_analytics/readme.md

-readme.md

-text file with description

 Hi!
 My name is Stanislav Todorov.
-I am 24 years old and I'm from Moscvow.
-I have big interest to be analyst in digital marketing.
+I am 24 years old and I'm from Moscow.
+I have big interest in analytics of digital marketing (but in fast future i plan explore product analytics and machine learning).
-My carrer track was start in top-5 rate federal dealer in automotive industry.
-I've start first work day in august 2019, more than 2 years ago.
+My carreer track was start in web-analyst (junior-level position) at marketing department in top-5 rate federal dealer in automotive industry.
+I've start first work day in august 2019, more than 2 years and 6 month ago.
-Now, i finish my carrer in automotive industry and in march 2020 i connect to data team at Sberhealth.
-In this company i start at podition of marketing data analytics.
-I hope that i should build accurate marketing analytics stack and with time i can stay lead of marketing analytics.
+Now, i finish my career in automotive industry and in march 2022 i connect to the data analytics team at Sberhealth.
+In this company i start at position of marketing data analyst (middle level).
+I hope, that i should build marketing analytics stack with high accuracy and conrolled data quality, which can answer for different questions about customer aquisition, performance marketing and how growth metrics (ex - ROI, CR, CRR).
+As for me, it is big challenge for my career opportunities.
+My result in analytics is that i have built different reports of marketing effeciency, analyze diffrernt attribution models and built some integrations between different systems for optimization of strategies for user aquisition from paid channels.
+I hope that in perspective of few years i can be lead on marketing or product analytics in e-commerce/retail business.